- Published on

 Picture this: While your team debates whether to ship that 500-line feature PR that's been in review for three days, Stripe's engineers have already merged 1,145 pull requests.
 Today.
 By the time you finish reading this guide, they'll have merged another 50.

-Stripe processes over $1 trillion in payments annually, serves millions of businesses worldwide, and maintains 99.99% uptime.
-Yet somehow, they manage to merge an average of 1,145 pull requests every single day – that's over 400,000 PRs annually.
+Stripe processed $1.4 trillion in payments in 2024, serves millions of businesses across 120+ countries, and maintains 99.999% uptime.
+Yet somehow, they manage to merge an average of 1,145 pull requests every single day — a figure shared by CEO Patrick Collison at Stripe Sessions 2025.

 The secret?
 It's not genius developers or unlimited resources.
-It's a systematic approach to engineering culture, tooling, and process optimization that any senior engineering team can implement.
+It's a systematic approach to engineering culture, tooling, and process optimization that any senior engineering team can adapt.

 Here's your complete playbook.